its2on/bhcareprod/README.md

 ## Testing Permissions

-Use the `TestPermissions.cshtml` page to test if a user has specific permissions.
+Use the `TestPermissions.cshtml` page to test if a user has specific permissions. # bhcare